 Withdrawal of Provident Fund may attract Income Tax.
-The Income Tax Department recently told EPFO (Employees Provident Fund Organisation) to deduct Tax (TDS) from the withdrawal amount, if the withdrawal happened before completing five years of subscription.
+TDS @ 10% will be deducted from the withdrawal amount subject to monetary limit of Rs 50,000, if the withdrawal happened before completing five years of subscription.
 Tax officials have cited a rule in the 1961 Income-Tax Act that taxes PF withdrawals by employees before completing five years of contributions into the EPF is taxable.

 In most cases, the accumulated PF balance is withdrawn at the time of retirement, and therefore, not taxable in the hands of the individual.
 However, in certain cases like change in employment, an individual may even withdraw the PF balance earlier.
 The point one needs to remember is that the amount received from such PF is not exempt from tax in all cases.
 Only under the circumstances listed below will the amount withdrawn from PF be eligible for such exemption from tax.